speckdavid/up-symk/README.md

 # Integration of SymK with the Unified Planning Library

+This repository was created within the `Symbolic Search for Diverse Plans and Maximum Utility` project funded by the by the [AIPlan4EU project](https://www.aiplan4eu-project.eu/).
+This project aims to enhance the [unified planning library](https://github.com/aiplan4eu/unified-planning) with four expressive extensions to traditional classical planning using the symbolic search planner [SymK](https://github.com/speckdavid/symk).

 ## Installation

-Currently we are in the development phase and everything has to be built locally.
-First, build locally our version of the  [unified planning library](https://github.com/speckdavid/unified-planning) where we have registered SymK.
+Currently, we are in the development phase.
+We recommend building our version of the [unified planning library](https://github.com/speckdavid/unified-planning) locally and then building this `up-symk` package locally.

+Please note that many core functionalities have already been merged into the official unified planning library repository, and the stable pypi version is available.
+You can install everything with `pip install unified-planning` and `pip install up-symk`.
+However, it's important to be aware that the stable version 1.0.0 of unified-planning does not include all the necessary changes yet.
+Therefore, we recommend following the installation steps below to proceed:

 The following should install all necessary dependencies.
 ```